 The Aztecs came to an area that today is Mexico City.
-It was an area high in elevation, surrounded by mountains, with a lake and swampland – an area that was to become known as the Valley of Mexico.
+It was high in elevation, surrounded by mountains, with a lake and swampland – an area that was to become known as the Valley of Mexico.
 The last branch of Aztecs to arrive there was the Mexica, who arrived around the year 1250.

-In the Valley of Mexico, the Mexica Aztecs found that all land adequate for farming was occupied, and they settled onto an infertile hilly region named for grasshoppers – today the glorious Chapultapec region of Mexico City.
+In the Valley of Mexico, the Aztecs found all land adequate for farming occupied, and they settled onto an infertile hilly region named for grasshoppers – today the glorious Chapultapec region of Mexico City.
 Their neighbors despised them for what they saw as their barbaric ways and drove them from Chapultapec to an area where they were forced to live off snakes and lizards.
 Then they were driven away again, to a swampy region within the valley.

 This hardship proved a blessing for them.
 The swamps provided them with wild plants and fish, frogs and ducks to eat.
-And similar to so-called barbarians who had come upon civilization in Mesopotamia, the Mexica Aztecs were resourceful and learned quickly.
-They built terraces on hills that were previously not farmable.
+And similar to so-called barbarians who had come upon civilization in Mesopotamia, the Aztecs were resourceful and learned quickly.
+The contempt that others had for them appeared misplaced.
+The Aztecs built terraces on hills that were previously not farmable.
 Copying the agriculture that was traditional in the Valley of Mexico they constructed dikes.

-The Mexica Aztecs saw themselves as having done well.
+They saw themselves as having done well.
 They built for themselves a community called Tenochtitlan, surrounded by lush green cultivated fields and water, which they traversed with canoes.
 With their new prosperity, the Mexica rapidly increased in number, and their success impressed their neighbors.
-The Mexica entered regional politics and allied themselves with neighbors who had been expanding against others.
+The Aztecs entered regional politics and allied themselves with neighbors who had been expanding against others.
 The Mexica had not forgotten their warrior tradition.
 They were skilled soldiers and became skilled diplomats.
 They allied themselves with the dominant power in the region, the Tepanecs of Azcapotzalco, a little to the northwest of Tenochtitlan.
 As members of this alliance they were participants in the first significant empire in south-central Mexico since Teotihuacan.

-In 1428, the Mexica Aztecs fought and defeated their former ally, the Tepanecs.
-Between 1428 and 1450, with its two remaining allies the Mexica Aztecs conquered most of the Valley of Mexico and beyond, including Xochicalco, sixty kilometers (37 miles) to the south of Tenochtitlan.
+In 1428, the Aztecs fought and defeated their former ally, the Tepanecs.
+Between 1428 and 1450, with its two remaining allies the Aztecs conquered most of the Valley of Mexico and beyond, including Xochicalco, sixty kilometers (37 miles) to the south of Tenochtitlan.

 The Mexica method of expansion was not much different from that of other conquerors.
 Representatives of the Mexica would approach the ruler of a town and announce that the town should pay tribute to the Mexica and their allies.
 If the ruler accepted, he maintained local power under the Mexica.
 If he refused, war was declared.
 And where the Mexica fought they would demand food.
 Local people, seeing the Mexica and their allies arrayed just outside of their village, were often eager to provide food and whatever else would please the army.
 But if displeased by the response of the village, the army would plunder and kill.

 Nobles were concerned with appearing serious, serene rather than haughty and as having good manners – a sign, they thought, of good breeding.
 They viewed the common Aztec as unnecessarily loud, as too demonstrative and as insufficient in self-restraint and dignity.
 They believed that one should eat calmly lest one be mocked.
 They associated a lack of restraint with idiocy.
 And they believed in sincerity.
-They claimed that their lord god, Tezcatlioca, saw what was in the heart so that with only feigned humility one could not maintain the respect of the gods.
+They claimed that their lord god, Tezcatlipoca, saw what was in the heart so that with only feigned humility one could not maintain the respect of the gods.

 Among common Aztecs upward mobility was possible through the priesthood or through warfare.
 Warriors were ranked by the number of enemies they had captured, and exceptionally successful warriors were given some of the responsibilities and privileges of nobles.
-There were merchants benefiting a thriving local market and long distance trade.
+There were merchants benefiting from a thriving local market and long distance trade.
 And at the bottom of Aztec society were those unable to support themselves who had sold themselves into slavery to a noble.
 Some were put into slavery as punishment for a crime.
 But slavery among the Aztecs was not inherited.
 The children of slaves were free.

 Fundamental to Aztec religion was the belief that the gods had created the sun by throwing themselves into a huge fire, that the gods had spilled their own blood to create humankind and that humans were obliged to pay back their blood debt to the gods.
 Aztec priests scarred and mutilated their bodies in their constant bloodletting.
 Some priests appeared especially devout with their long, unwashed hair matted with dried blood.
-War was favored as a way of obtaining blood and sacrificial men for the gods.
+War was favored as a way of obtaining blood and men for sacrifices.
 Most people who were sacrificed to the gods were those captured in warfare.
 And warfare was encouraged to obtain such persons.

 Sacrifices were public spectacles that took place at the top of a pyramid in a town plaza.
 The person to be sacrificed was taken up steps to an apex of a temple.
 Priests assisted in the sacrifice, performed by a special priest with an official flint knife.
 The victim's heart was torn from his or her body.
 Then the victim was sent rolling down the temple steps.
 At the bottom of the steps the victim's head was separated from his body and mounted on a skull rack next to the temple.
 The blood of the victim was soaked up with bark and the bark put on a fire, the smoke believed to carry the blood to the gods.

-Perhaps only on very special occasions was a sacrifice followed by a ceremonial meal.
+Perhaps only on a very special occasion was a sacrifice followed by a ceremonial meal.
 For such meals, a portion of the sacrificed person's body was eaten, to honor the victim's memory and perhaps to ingest one or more of his admirable qualities.

-Copyright © 2009-2013 by Frank E. Smitha.
+Copyright © 1998-2018 by Frank E. Smitha.
 All rights reserved.